William Chamberlayne (poet)

 A prose version of Pharonnida, entitled Eromena, or the Noble Stranger, appeared in 1683.

 In 1677 his play Wits Led by the Nose, a comedy, was staged at the Theatre Royal, Drury Lane by the King's Company.

 Robert Southey speaks of him as "a poet to whom I am indebted for many hours of delight."
 Pharonnida was reprinted by S. W. Singer in 1820 and again in 1905 by George Saintsbury in Minor Poets of the Caroline Period (vol. i).
 The poem is loose in construction but contains some passages of great beauty.
+It is one of the longest poems in the English language, at 13,000 lines.
+Edmund Gosse notes some influence of Pharonnida on Keats' Endymion.